 Whether you are in the museum or sitting at home, you can explore the collections and engage with our stories.

-We are thrilled to reveal the successful acquisition of a handwritten draft of Caroline Herschel’s memoirs.
-The manuscript is now on display here at the Herschel Museum, which was also Caroline’s former home in Bath.
+We are thrilled to have on display the handwritten draft of Caroline Herschel’s memoirs.
 We are hugely grateful to our various public and private funders, including the National Heritage Memorial Fund (NHMF), ACE/V&A Purchase Grant Fund and the Friends of National Libraries, facilitated via Christie’s Private Sales.

 Herschel 200